Marcus R. Chacon, MD Print Friendly PageFaculty, University of Wisconsin School of Medicine and Public Health

 |Medical interpreters are available to help patients communicate with hospital and clinic staff.
 For more information, please contact interpreter services at (608) 262-9000.|

-La C Nair VA Mossahebi P Young BM Sattin J Chacon M Jensen M Birn R Meyerand ME Prabhakaran V .
+La C Nair VA Mossahebi P Young BM Chacon M Jensen M Birn RM Meyerand ME Prabhakaran V .

-Implication of the Slow-5 oscillations in the disruption of the Default-Mode Network in healthy Aging and Stroke.
+Implication of the Slow-5 Oscillations in the Disruption of the Default-Mode Network in Healthy Aging and Stroke.
 Brain Connect.
-2016 Apr 29;
+2016 Jul;6(6):482-95

 [PubMed ID: 27130180]